kevgo/text-runner/CONTRIBUTING.md

 To debug a single test:
 * enable console output: add the `@verbose` tag
 * enable debugging output: add the `@debug` tag

+## Architecture

+- tests use 'tmp' as the workspace for creating files
+- the feature tests run inside the `test-dir` directory